 She was hired by Bob Fosse to perform in his then wife Gwen Verdon's hit Broadway musical Sweet Charity.
 During that time, she auditioned for and received a permanent place in Rowan & Martin's Laugh-In (1967), on which she played everything from deadpan old woman, to hard-bitten drunks, to southern belles to hookers.
 Memorable characters include Busy-Buzzi, a Hollywood gossip columnist; Doris Sidebottom, the hard-bitten drunk; and a stewardess (teaming up with Debbie Reynolds).

 Over the years, Ruth has appeared in dozens of movies and hundreds of television shows.
-Her two most recent is One Month Out, which was produced and directed by John Schneider in 2017.
-A director’s cut version of the film will be shown at the 2018 Nacogdoches Film Festival.
-Ruth also graciously appeared in the most recent SFA summer film production, Glen’s Gotta Go, which is currently in post-production and will be shown at next year’s Nacogdoches Film Festival.
+Most recently, she has appeared in the 2017 SFA summer student film production, Glen’s Gotta Go, which will be shown at this year’s Nacogdoches Film Festival.

 She and her husband, Kent, have lived on a cattle and horse ranch near Stephenville, Texas, for the past thirty years.
 She is a charter member of the Pasadena Playhouse Alumni Association and, in addition to the occasional movie, is active in numerous charities.

 Ruth Buzzi & Artie Johnson back in the days of Rowan & Martin's Laugh-In.